SovereignCloudStack/standards/Standards/scs-XXXX-vN-security-groups-decision-record.md

 That means, it can be edited as required by project members.

 When thinking about standardizing security groups, the goal is to automatically have more than one default security group.
-But to also have pre-defined groups with predefined roles for certain and often used cases as e.g. ssh, http and https (maybe also icmp).
+But to also have predefined groups with predefined roles for certain and often used cases as e.g. ssh, http and https (maybe also icmp).
-Those groups should best be available to all projects and pre-defined by administrators.
+Those groups should best be available to all projects and predefined by administrators.

 As security groups are project bound and there is no native way to them to be shared, we are left with two options: